nova-pkgs/python/Doc/library/socketserver.rst

-Another approach to handling multiple simultaneous requests in an environment that supports neither threads nor :func:`~os.fork` (or where these are too expensive or inappropriate for the service) is to maintain an explicit table of partially finished requests and to use :mod:`selectors` to decide which request to work on next (or whether to handle a new incoming request).
+Another approach to handling multiple simultaneous requests in an environment that supports neither threads nor :func:`~os.fork` (or where these are too expensive or inappropriate for the service) is to maintain an explicit table of partially finished requests and to use :func:`~select.select` to decide which request to work on next (or whether to handle a new incoming request).
 This is particularly important for stream services where each client can potentially be connected for a long time (if threads or subprocesses cannot be used).
 See :mod:`asyncore` for another way to manage this.

 ..
 XXX should data and methods be intermingled, or separate?